The first weeks of breastfeeding can be painful, tiring, frustrating and yet, rewarding. Here are a few tips to prepare yourself.

 You should be comfortable

 Each breastfeeding session can take some time, up to 40 minutes.
 So, pick a cozy spot when you want to feed the little one.
-Hold Your Baby in a position that won’t leave your arms and back sore.
+Hold Your Child in a position that won’t leave your arms and back sore.
 Always choose a position that is comfortable for you.

 Latch on properly

-There is no one way to start breastfeeding as long as Your Baby is not latched on well.
+There is no one way to start breastfeeding as long as Your Child is not latched on well.
 These are simple things you can try to make sure your baby gets a good latch:

-- Hold your breast with your hand with your thumb on top and your fingers at the below, keeping them far enough from the areola so that Your Baby has enough of the nipple and areola (the darker circle of skin around the nipple) to latch onto
+- Hold your breast with your hand with your thumb on top and your fingers at the below, keeping them far enough from the areola so that Your Child has enough of the nipple and areola (the darker circle of skin around the nipple) to latch onto

 - Use both breasts at every feeding so as to maintain comparable milk production in both breasts.
-If Your Baby is satisfied after one breast, you may experience fullness in the other breast.
+If Your Child is satisfied after one breast, you may experience fullness in the other breast.
 If necessary, hand-express or pump to soften that breast and relieve the fullness.
 You can use a sticker on your breast to remember which was used last.

 Don’t miss the hunger sign

 All you need while you’re nursing is a normal healthy diet.
 Just remember to drink plenty of fluids to stay hydrated.
 Also, limit the amount of caffeine.
-Drinking one or two cups of coffee or other caffeinated beverages is not harmful, but too much can affect Your Baby ’s health or sleep.
+Drinking one or two cups of coffee or other caffeinated beverages is not harmful, but too much can affect Your Child ’s health or sleep.

 Nothing but milk until 6 months